omgnetwork/plasma-contracts/plasma_framework/docs/contracts/PaymentOutputModel.md

 **PaymentOutputModel**

-Data structure and its decode function for Payment output
+Data structure and its decode function for payment output

 ## Structs
 ### Output